 Melissa Armstrong, MD, MSc

 Dr. Armstrong is the Director of the Mangurian Clinical-Research Headquarters for Lewy Body Dementia at the University of Florida Fixel Center for Neurological Diseases.
-She is an assistant professor in the Department of Neurology and has an affiliate appointment in the Department of Health Outcomes & Policy.
+She is an associate professor in the Department of Neurology and has an affiliate appointment in the Department of Health Outcomes & Biomedical Informatics.
 Her clinical work and research focus on improving care for persons with Lewy body dementia and their families, including increasing Lewy body dementia awareness, identifying individual priorities for care, and improving end-of-life experiences.
-She collaborates with the interdisciplinary team at the Center to promote a holistic approach to Lewy body dementia care.
+She collaborates with the interdisciplinary team at the institute to promote a holistic approach to Lewy body dementia care.